To Be Unpleasant About the Influence of Others

 Read that again.

-I’ve read it in a piece by Van Badham for The Guardian, where she took on a very thankless job of breaking down the right-wingers’ hysteria about Harry Styles showing up on the cover of Vogue in a dress.
-“Bring back manly men!” - roared Candace Owens, so distraught with the sight of a beautiful straight man in a dress.
+I’ve read it in a piece by Van Badham for The Guardian, where she took on a thankless job of breaking down the right-wingers’ hysteria about Harry Styles showing up on the cover of Vogue in a dress.
+“Bring back manly men!” - roared Candace Owens, distraught with the sight of a beautiful straight man in a dress.

 In her article, Van Badham explains it: